project-repo/cagebreak/README.md

 ## Contributing to Cagebreak

 Cagebreak is currently developed to fit the needs of its creators.
 Should you desire to implement a feature, please let us know in advance by opening an issue.
 However, the feature set is intentionally limited (i.e. we removed support for a desktop background) and will continue to be so in the future.

 Nonetheless, don't be intimidated by the (slightly lengthy) release checklist or any other part of this file.
 Do what you can, open an issue and we will collaborate toward a solution.

 ### Branching Strategy and Versioning

-All features are to be developed on feature branches, named after the feature.

-There exists a branch `development` to which all reasonable feature branches are merged for final testing.
+There exists a branch `development` to which all reasonable code is comitted for final testing.

-Once `development` is ready for a release, meaning that the release checklist is fulfilled, it is merged into `master`, creating a new release, which is tagged and signed.
+Once `development` is ready for a release, it is merged into `master` (possibly via a cherry-picked branch), creating a new release, which is tagged and signed.

 All releases are tagged according to [semantic versioning](https://semver.org) guidelines.